 As this news article illustrates, wills are an essential document for new parents.
 They allow you to focus on the big picture – to look ahead at how your assets are distributed and legacy is cemented.

-Dying without a will – known as dying “intestate” – can bear several consequences for your family.
+A leading Sydney wills and estates lawyer explains, dying without a will – known as dying “intestate” – can bear several consequences for your family.
 In the absence of a will, the government decides how to distribute your estate, which can leave your family mired in the lengthy process of protecting their legal and financial interests in court.

 With luck and healthy habits, you should live a long life.
 But life also has a way of throwing unexpected curveballs occasionally.
 You may not want to think about what happens if you (and your spouse) die early, but doing so is a responsible, sober and ultimately protective step in parenthood.